Tsegenet-hub/crystal-collector/README.md

 Instructions:

 You will be given a random number at the start of the game.
 There are four crystals on the page.
 By clicking on a crystal you will add a specific amount of points to your total score. you Win the game by matching your total score to the random number.
 You lose the game if your total score goes above the random number.
-The value of each crystal is hidden until you click on it.
+The value of each crystal is hidden from you, until you click on it.

 Click on the following link to preview the completed website.